PaulJPhilp/llm-council/README.md

 ![ensemble](header.jpg)

+## Inspiration

+Ensemble is inspired by Andrej Karpathy's idea of LLM committees / councils ([link](https://x.com/karpathy/status/1992381094667411768)): rather than trusting a single model, you run multiple models, have them critique each other's answers, and then synthesize a final answer.

+Ensemble takes that idea and turns it into a production-ready TypeScript + Effect system with:

+- parallel model querying
+- anonymous peer review
+- a "chairman" synthesis stage
+- strict typing, streaming, and persistence

+## Overview

-The idea of this repo is to enable multi-model AI deliberation by consulting multiple LLM providers (e.g., OpenAI GPT 5.1, Google Gemini 3.0 Pro, Anthropic Claude Sonnet 4.5, xAI Grok 4) simultaneously.
-Ensemble is a lightweight web application that uses OpenRouter to query multiple LLMs, facilitates anonymous peer review where models rank each other's responses, and synthesizes a final answer through a designated Chairman model.
+Ensemble enables multi-model AI deliberation by consulting multiple LLM providers (e.g., OpenAI GPT 5.1, Google Gemini 3.0 Pro, Anthropic Claude Sonnet 4.5, xAI Grok 4) simultaneously.
+It's a lightweight web application that uses OpenRouter to query multiple LLMs, facilitates anonymous peer review where models rank each other's responses, and synthesizes a final answer through a designated Chairman model.

 In a bit more detail, here is what happens when you submit a query: